ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 gauge these things.
 I encourage you to develop your own and write them down.

 ### 4.3.1.
 Evaluating your future manager
-I hate micromanagers.
+I hate micro-managers.
 The absolute worst manager would be one who's constantly looking over my shoulder and my teammates'.
-In a manager I'm also looking for somebody who's cool-headed and who can provide a good "shield".
+In a manager I'm also looking for somebody who's 1) cool-headed and 2) who can provide a good "shield".
 Concretely this means somebody who'll fight to keep the team focused on a minimum number of projects, and who will switch things up only when absolutely necessary.
-The third thing I'm looking for: someone who can coach, be understanding and listen.
+The third thing I'm looking for: someone who can coach, be understanding, and listen.

 It's hard to probe for these things directly but I'll tell you my personal opinion on what you can look for *in an interview setting*.